hrldcpr/poole/_posts/2020-10-27-visual-sum-of-cubes.md

 In other words, we arrange the sum as a triangle—one one ($$1^2$$), followed by two twos ($$2^2$$), and so on, up to the last row of $$n$$ $$n$$'s ($$n^2$$).

-We then rotate two copies of the triangle so we have all three orientations (i.e. the 1 gets to start in each of the three corners), and combine them.
-Thanks to symmetry of the triangles, each combined entry adds up to $$2n+1$$.[^trisymmetry]
+We then rotate two copies of the triangle so we have all three orientations (i.e. the 1 gets to be in each of the three corners), and combine them.
+Thanks to three triangles' symmetry, each combined entry adds up to $$2n+1$$.[^trisymmetry]

 [^trisymmetry]:
     It's easy to see that any corner is a 1 in one triangle and an $$n$$ in the other two, so the corners clearly add up to $$2n+1$$.
 We can then consider what happens if we move from one entry in the triangle to a neighboring one.